 What is a 'resource'?

-I'm sad to say that this terminology is becoming the norm.
+I think we've all heard things like this before.
+I've worked for companies that actively avoid this type of language, and that's fantastic.
+Unfortunately, that's not always the case.
 This is incredibly offensive, to say the least.
-It implies that despite being educated, experienced, and passionate, we are:
+It implies that despite being educated, experienced, and passionate, engineers are:

 - on the same level as 'materials'